Battle of Wuhan: Jiujiang Massacre

-The Chinese defenders tried to resist the Japanese advance, but they could not repel the landing force of the Japanese 106th Division, which captured Jiujiang on the 26th.
+Southern Riverline Campaign

 The Japanese Namita detachment moved westward along the river, landed northeast of Ruichang on 10 August, and mounted an assault on the city.
 The defending NRA 2nd Corps was reinforced by the 32nd Army Group and initially halted the Japanese attack.
 However, when the Japanese 9th Division entered the fray, the Chinese defenders were exhausted, and Ruichang was captured on the 24th.

 The Japanese 9th Division and the Namita detachment continued to move along the river, and the Japanese 27th Division invaded Ruoxi at the same time.
 The Chinese 30th and 18th Corps resisted along the Ruichang-Ruoxi Road and the surrounding area, which resulted in a stalemate for more than a month until the Japanese 27th Division captured Ruoxi on 5 October.
 The Japanese forces then turned to strike northeast, captured Xintanpu in Hubei on the 18th, and moved towards Dazhi.

 In the meantime, other Japanese forces and their supporting river fleet continued their advance westwards along the Yangtze, encountering resistance from the defending Chinese 31st Army and 32nd Army Group west of Ruichang.
 When the town of Madang and Fujin Mountain, both in Yangxin County, were captured.
 The Chinese 2nd Corps deployed the 6th, 56th, 75th and 98th Armies, along with the 30th Army Group, to strengthen the defense of the Jiangxi region.
 The battle continued until 22 October when the Chinese lost other towns in Yangxin County, Dazhi and Hubei Provinces.
 The Japanese 9th Division and Namita detachment were now approaching Wuchang.